donnatchris/minishell-42/README.md

 	./minishell

+ execute the program with valgrind excluding readline() leaks:

+	make val

 ## ARCHITECTURE:
 - minishell/ directory with the whole project
 	- libft/ directory with the libft (+ get_next_line and ft_printf)
  	- dclst/ directory with functions and header for using doubly circular linked list
-	- mandatory/ directory with files for the mandatory part
+	- bonus/ directory with files for the bonus part
-		- src/ directory for main files of the project
+		- src/ directory containing the main files of the project
-  			- builtins/
+  			- builtins/ files for builtins commands
-     			- env/
+     			- env/ files with functions needed to interact with environment variables
-        		- executor/
+        		- executor/ files to execute the command line
-          		- parser/ files for splitting the user input into tokens and storing them in a binary tree
+          		- lexer/ files for splitting the user input into tokens, store them in a chained list, check the syntax and create a binary tree
-            		- signals/
+            		- signals/ files for handling signals
+          		- text_transformer/ files for managing '$', '*' and '~'
 		- utils/ directory for secondary files
 		- include/ directory for headers
-	- bonus/ directory for the bonus part
+	- mandatory/ directory for the mandatory part (empty)
 - Makefile (with rules: make bonus clean fclean re)
 - readme.md for quick explanation and main commands of the project
+- valgrind.sup is a file containig a list of readline() leaks to suppress when executing valgring

 ## MINISHELL INPUT HANDLING LIST